 [I was sent that beautiful walnut iPad stand from Yohann to use in the kitchen.
 It is absolutely amazing!
 I will be using it a lot!]

 How to Cook City Chicken

 My mother and I use boneless pork loin to make our City chicken.
-I typically buy a whole pork loin and cut it into boneless pork chops and cube the rest for City chicken and pork stews.
-Sometimes people living in the areas where it is popular can buy City chicken at the grocery stores.
-It’s often sold prepackaged with the cubed pork and sticks together.
+I buy a whole pork loin and cut it into boneless pork chops and cube the rest for City chicken and pork stews.
+Sometimes, grocery stores in the region carry packaged veal or pork including the skewers.

-How to Make City Chicken Low Carb Gluten Free
+How to Make City Chicken Low Carb and Gluten Free